carbon-language/carbon-lang/flang/documentation/Calls.md

    side of the call, but there are optimization opportunities on the caller's side.
-1. In non-elemental calls, the values of array sections with vector-valued subscripts need to be compacted into temporaries.
+1. In non-elemental calls, the values of array sections with vector-valued subscripts need to be gathered into temporaries.
    These actual arguments are not definable, and they are not allowed to be associated with non-`VALUE` dummy arguments with the attributes `INTENT(IN)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, or `VOLATILE`